snijesh/presentations/demo_method/README.md

-The 93 genes [*which may be overlapping with the filtered genes in the previous steps*] are appended to the final list of genes and given for functionall enrichment analysis<br>
+The 93 genes [*which may be overlapping with the filtered genes in the previous steps*] are also appended to the final list of genes and given for functionall enrichment analysis<br>

 ```python